 - Metallic is the one that you need to watch out for.
 It can be tough, so metallic like gold and silver really can throw the dress off.

-- Crazy patterns also can be off-putting because if you are going to go with one, it needs to either be the only thing other than the dress or matching any other accessory.
+- Crazy patterns also can be off-putting because if you are going to go with one, it needs to either be the only thing other than the dress or match any other accessory.

 - Brown.
 We will just leave it at that.